MarcElrick/level-4-individual-project/timelog.md

 ## 18 Jan 2020

-- _2 hours_ - Attempted to fix mac build.
+- _3 hours_ - Attempted to fix mac build.
 This failed.
 I believe it may have something to do with Big Sur.

+- _1 hour_ - Fixed bug where charge wasn't being preserved upon export/import.
+Also fixed bug where dialog windows were being preserved for export/import/new adduct.